saiakhilgolla/statement_parser/readme.md

 enrich banking info:
 1. infer bank and account info from csv name.
 2. a method to find all these details for RBC statements

+steps:
+1. Add month,year info to csv tables.
+2. Infer category for each txn using chatgpt.py